andis-sprinkis/tparts/README.md

 or run the `build` script.

-## Goals
+## Goals and non-goals

+-   Goals
     1. Compiles web documents, handling the repetative parts.
     1. Boilerplate for low-maintenance, static websites.
     1. No external dependencies I need to worry about.
     1. Hopefully works _forever_, as I don't expect GNU AWK to change a lot.
     1. Remains as rudamentary and concise as possible.
     1. Example project has good accessibility.

-## Non-goals
+-   Non-goals
     1. Separating content and document markup (e.g. Markdown parser).
-1. Document templating language.
+    1. Document templating language (something comparable to Pug or Handlebars).

----

 ## How does the script work?